j0e-06/SpaceX-Falcon-9-Landing-Prediction/README.md

 - TASK 2: Mark the success/failed launches for each site on the map
 - TASK 3: Calculate the distances between a launch site to its proximities

+## Lab 7: Build an Interactive Dashboard with Plotly Dash
+- TASK 1: Add a Launch Site Drop-down Input Component
+- TASK 2: Add a callback function to render success-pie-chart based on selected site dropdown
+- TASK 3: Add a Range Slider to Select Payload
+- TASK 4: Add a callback function to render the success-payload-scatter-chart scatter plot

 ## Lab 8: Complete the Machine Learning Prediction lab
 - Perform exploratory Data Analysis and determine Training Labels:
 Create a column for the class.